panique/php-logo/README.md

 4. This is a non-commercial project.
 Nobody gets money for it.
 5. All results (final or in-development) are open-source.
 6. The logo should fit current print/web/broadcast standards and should contains vector-, pixel- and css-based versions (css-only and icon-fonts).

+### The way to go...

+Potential way to go: On JSConf EU 2011 a logo for JavaScript has been announced - and it has become highly accepted by the community. https://github.com/voodootikigod/logo.js